 For late wakers, it’s fine to give breakfast straight after a breast or formula feed.
 Some babies won’t be interested in breakfast after a full liquid feed – as they may simply not be hungry just yet.

-By around 8 months of age you can offer lunch and dinner separate from their breast milk or formula feed.
+For an 8 month old feeding schedule, you can offer lunch and dinner separately from breast milk or formula feeds.

-- You may find baby wants to share food from your plate even if they’ve already eaten.
-Mealtimes are not just about nutrition but an important way for babies to learn about communication
+You may find your baby wants to share food from your plate even if they’ve already eaten.
+Mealtimes are not just about nutrition but an important way for babies to learn about communication.

-- Throw away any food which has been warmed but not eaten.
-Food-borne illnesses are common, so preparation, storage and disposal of food needs to be attended to carefully to minimise risk
+Throw away any food which has been warmed but not eaten.
+Food-borne illnesses are common; preparation, storage and disposal of food needs to be attended to with care, to minimise risk.

-- You may find it useful to offer your baby extra drinks of cooled, boiled water.
-Encourage use of a sippy cup or one with a spout is good practice for when they get older.
+You may find it useful to offer your baby extra drinks of cooled, boiled water.
+Encourage the use of a sippy cup or one with a spout: this is good practice for when they get older.
 Avoid offering juice, tea, cordial or other fluids.